Workshops and CPD.

 Upgrade your qualifications

-Completion of the full Aged Care Steps (ACS) Accreditation™ is the approved pathway to qualify for the FAAA Aged Care Specialist™ designation (or RPL status for Deakin).
+Completion of the full Aged Care Steps (ACS) Accreditation™ is the approved pathway to qualify for the FAAA Aged Care Specialist™designation (or RPL status for Deakin University).

-Alternatively, if you have not been actively providing advice since completing accreditation you might choose to enrol in the Accredited Aged Care Professional™ for a full refresh at a repeat attendee’s discount price – ask us!
+Alternatively, if you have not been actively providing advice since completing accreditation you might choose to enrol in the Accredited Aged Care Professional™ for a full refresh (at a repeat attendee’s discount price if original course was completed within the last 5 years) – ask us!

 “I found the course one of the best I have ever done.
 Danni was able to explain complex topics in a simple way and was able to answer every question off the top of her head - she really knows aged care!
 I learnt good ideas on how to explain concepts to my clients.
 I’d recommend this course to everyone who wants to work in this space.